Get MTD for Income Tax ready

 Key takeaways

-- Use Xero Payroll to automate pay calculations, tax deductions, and pension contributions, so you reduce manual errors and spend less time on admin.
+• Payroll software calculates pay, handles tax and pension deductions, and files reports to HMRC, so you cut manual errors and spend less time on admin.

-- Submit Real Time Information filings directly to HMRC through Xero after every pay run to avoid penalties that start at £100 per month for late or incorrect submissions.
+• Submit Real Time Information filings directly to HMRC after every pay run to avoid penalties that start at £100 per month for late or incorrect submissions.

-- Set up pension auto-enrolment in Xero to automatically assess employee eligibility, calculate contributions, and send data to providers like NEST, meeting your legal obligations without manual work.
+• Set up pension auto-enrolment to assess employee eligibility, calculate contributions, and send data to providers like NEST, meeting your legal obligations without manual work.

 Xero Payroll is cloud-based payroll software built for UK small businesses.
 It calculates employee pay, handles tax deductions, and submits reports to HMRC automatically.